rachelesmee/website/foss4gukonline2020/sessions.md

 # Running an online FOSS4G - some reflections (keynote)

-Steven Feldman,	KnowWhere Consulting: 🐦 🔑 16:50
+Steven Feldman,	KnowWhere Consulting: 🐦 🔑 16:50	BST (UTC+1)

 _This is the first online FOSS4G event, how did we get here?
 What can we learn?
 What does the future hold?_